 Technical advice: You do not need a Kindle to use this resource, in fact it’s better if you don’t because it contains links to resources.
 You can open it through your Amazon account in a web browser and the links will open in new tabs.
 I read this e-book on my laptop.

-So there you have it...my annual shameless plug.
+So there you have it...my first and only shameless plug on my site.
 Do take a look at the "Interactive Guide to Learning Spanish Free Online" though.
-I am very confident you will find it valuable, and pretty confident you will find it enjoyable.
+I am very confident you will find it valuable, and pretty confident you will find it enjoyable as well.

 Read this most for some ideas on what kind of remote work you can do from Mexico. - Ventanas Mexico